edespino/cloudberry-site/docs/tutorial/data-loading.md

 - Loading mechanisms

-    - `COPY`: Loads data via the master in a single process, but doesn't harness Apache Cloudberry's parallel capabilities.
+    - `COPY`: Loads data via the coordinator in a single process, but doesn't harness Apache Cloudberry's parallel capabilities.
     - External tables:
         - Advantage: Takes advantage of the parallel processing power of segments.
         - Flexibility: One `SELECT` statement can access multiple data sources.